cksystemsteaching/selfie/tools/qubot/README.md

 QUBOs are special functions that quantum annealers can process and solve in constant time regardless of the number of variables the QUBO has, as far as the Quantum Processor Unit (QPU) has enough qubits to represent all the binary variables.

-The purpose of QUBOT is to build a function whose ground state (global minimum value) equals 0 for all inputs that cause any bad state of a given BTOR2 file (e.g bad memory accesses, division by 0, etc.) in *n* or less arbitrary executed instructions.
+The purpose of QUBOT is to build a function whose ground state (global minimum value) equals 0 for all inputs that cause any bad state of a given BTOR2 file (e.g bad memory accesses, division by 0, etc.) in *n* or less arbitrarly executed instructions.

 ## Usage